sav-che/TL-2/Authors/Boer, Petrus de {std. P. de Boer}.md

-> [!cite] BHL link: this entry starts at [page 256](https://www.biodiversitylibrary.org/item/103859#page/266/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 256](https://www.biodiversitylibrary.org/page/33265453) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Boer, Petrus de (1841-1890), Dutch (Frisian) botanist, studied at the University of Utrecht, pupil of F.A.W.
 Miquel, Dr. phil.
-Utrecht 1866, succeeded 1871 H.C. van Hall as professor of botany and director of the Hortus Botanicus at the University of Groningen. (*P. de Boer*).
+Utrecht 1866, succeeded 1871 H.C. van Hall as professor of botany and director of the Hortus Botanicus at the University of Groningen.
+**Abbreviated name**: *P. de Boer*

 #### Herbarium and types